Hitman-45/CO/README.md

 Date:- 2-March-2024
 Members : Shankhesh and siddhant
 Decisions : we have decide to seprate 5 stages of pipeline in next 3 days in which we will separate it from entire function of five stages.
 But starting was very hard so just IF and decode took 2 days in seprating.
 ---
+## About
-This C++ program simulates a basic RISC-V-like processor architecture.
+- This C++ program simulates a basic RISC-V-like processor architecture.
 It includes a simple processor class (Processor) and a core class (Core) that executes RISC-V-like instructions.
 The simulation is designed to mimic the behavior of a RISC-V processor using the Ripes simulator.
----
 ## Code Overveiw
 The C++ code consists of two important classes: Core and Processor and a main function.
 This program simulates a processor with multiple cores executing a program represented as a sequence of instructions.
 The Processor class manages the cores and memory, while the Core class represents individual cores responsible for executing instructions.
 - #### Core Class-